 Document Retention

-The Grantee shall retain copies of all Official Written Correspondence related to the BrightFocus Grant for a period of 3 years following expiration of the award.
+Grantee Institution shall retain copies of all Official Written Correspondence related to the BrightFocus Grant for a period of 3 years following expiration of the award.

 BrightFocus, in some circumstances, accepts electronic or other facsimile copies of written letters.
 However, it does so only with the understanding that the original document remains in the possession of the sender of the correspondence and that the original document will be made available upon request by BrightFocus.